Recombinant Proteins

 B-Cell Leukemia/Lymphoma XL Mouse Recombinant

-Bcl-XL Mouse Recombinant produced in E.Coli is a single, non-glycosylated polypeptide chain containing 211 amino acids, having an MW of 23.7kDa.
+Recombinant Bcl-XL Mouse, produced in E.Coli, is a single, non-glycosylated polypeptide chain comprising 211 amino acids, resulting in a molecular weight of 23.7kDa.
+The purification of Bcl-XL is achieved through proprietary chromatographic techniques.

 Shipped with Ice Packs